cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-bash.md

 * [Bash, the Unix Shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)): A wikipedia page on the most popular Linux shell

 ### Goals
-Establish the foundation for our data analysis by understanding how the Linux shell works:
+Establish the foundation for our data analysis by understanding how a file system works through the Linux shell:
-* [Gnu Core Utils](http://www.gnu.org/software/coreutils/manual/html_node/): A list of all shell commands
+* [Gnu Core Utils](http://www.gnu.org/software/coreutils/manual/html_node/): A list of all standard shell commands present on any Unix distribution
-* [The man command - manual](http://www.linfo.org/man.html): The utility to read the manual for any shell command
+* [The man command - manual](http://www.linfo.org/man.html): A utilitary tool to read the manual for any shell command
-* [Software Carpentry Unix](https://swcarpentry.github.io/shell-novice/): A Software Carpentry lesson for Shell
+* [Software Carpentry Unix](https://swcarpentry.github.io/shell-novice/): A full lesson teaching how to use the shell from A to Z. We'll be doing this as part of the homework for this week.

 ### Be able to Navigate through the file system:
 * [Filesystem Hierarchy Standard - Linux Standard Directories](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard): The basic file system organization in Linux